Levi202309/NTIRE-2025-Burst/README.md

 The baseline model is given by a very simple concatenated U-net.
 The shape of input of the network follows `(batch x 9 x 768 x 1536)`, and the output shape follows `(batch x 3 x 768 x 1536)`.
-The basic loss implemented in this starting kit is a combination of MSE and L1 loss.
+The basic loss implemented in this starting kit is MSE loss.
 The trained model is provided in `checkpoint_dir` folder.
 Its performance is as follows:
 > **\# of model parameters** : 7.701(M)
 **Total FLOPs of the model** : 0.666(T)